top of page

 Students will learn how to:

-• Evaluate industry best practices through case studies – Study successful event models to understand operational excellence.
+• Evaluate industry best practices through case studies .

-Provides an in-depth understanding of the global events industry, equipping students with the knowledge to interpret trends, evaluate best practices, and stay informed about key industry developments.
+Provides an understanding of the events industry sectors and fields, equipping students with the knowledge to interpret trends, evaluate best practices, and stay informed about key industry developments.

 This module develops students' knowledge of the foundational processes and components that contribute to successful event management.